 Largest in Ukraine

 One of the peculiarities of the KPI Library is Foucault pendulum.
-Its creation was initiated by the administration of NTUU KPI, all the production and installation works were done by the research and production laboratory ‘Didaktik’.
+Its creation was initiated by the administration of NTUU KPI, all the production and installation works were done by the research and production laboratory «Didaktik».
 The official pendulum opening ceremony was held on February 24, 2011.
+Pendulum wire longitude is 22 m, ball weight – 43 kg, ball diameter – 28 cm.

-The pendulum is quite big construction (pendulum wire longitude is 22 m, ball weight – 43 kg, ball diameter – 28 cm).
-It attracts all the visitors and shows on practice basic laws of the Earth physics, construction of space system and astronomy.
-The location of Foucault pendulum at KPI Library is symbolic.
-For students and researchers at all times library has been the main place for keeping and spreading fundamental theoretical knowledge and science information, the place, where you can find people who think alike.
-The regular demonstration of a device that shows Earth spin on its axis at the KPI Library is an extraordinary example of how the simple construction has helped to admit and confirm the heliocentric theory of Nicolaus Copernicus, researches and deductions of Galileo Galilei, and other outstanding physics and astronomers of past and present.
+The location of Foucault pendulum at KPI Library is symbolic because the library is the main place for keeping and spreading fundamental theoretical knowledge and science information.
+The regular demonstration of a device shows Earth spin on its axis and how the construction has helped to admit and confirm the heliocentric theory of Nicolaus Copernicus and researches and deductions of Galileo Galilei.

 Walls Art at the